Graph Exploration with Embedding-Guided Layouts: Discussion

 \section{Discussion}

-\textbf{Transferability to more embedding methods and layout algorithms. } According to the scalable design of our pipeline, various graph embedding methods can be leveraged to enhance the graph layout result, and the F-R algorithm can also be replaced.
-Illustrated with examples, as shown in Figure \ref{fig:combination_collection}, we use DeepWalk\cite{ozzi2014deepwalk}, LINE\cite{tang2015line}, node2vec\cite{grover2016node2vec}, and Struc2vec\cite{ribeiro2017struc2vec} as embedding methods, and K-K\cite{kk1989graph}, F-R\cite{fruchterman1991graph}, and SGD\cite{graphSGD2018} as layout algorithms.
+\textbf{Transferability to more embedding methods and layout algorithms. } According to the flexible design of our pipeline, various graph embedding methods can be leveraged to enhance the graph layout result, and the F-R algorithm can also be replaced.
+Illustrated with examples, as shown in Fig. \ref{fig:combination_collection}, we use DeepWalk~\cite{ozzi2014deepwalk}, LINE~\cite{tang2015line}, node2vec~\cite{grover2016node2vec}, and Struc2vec~\cite{ribeiro2017struc2vec} as embedding methods, and K-K~\cite{kk1989graph}, F-R~\cite{fruchterman1991graph}, and SGD~\cite{graphSGD2018} as layout algorithms.
 Though these methods are based on different principles, all of them can process weighted undirected graphs, and thus any of the embedding and layout methods above can be combined arbitrarily.
 Considering the effect and efficiency, we finally chose the combination of node2vec-a and F-R based on our analysis.
-However, we argue that this combination is not always superior, and we hope future work can find more effective and efficient choices, applying some advanced attribute-first embedding methods\cite{Zhang2018c,Dong2017,gao2018deep,yang2018binarized}.
+However, we argue that this combination is not always superior, and we hope future work can find more effective and efficient choices, applying some advanced attribute-first embedding methods~\cite{Zhang2018c,Dong2017,gao2018deep,yang2018binarized}.
+It would also be interesting to investigate whether a well-adjusted choice of modules for embedding and layout can improve the results significantly.
+Additionally, we note that GEGraph does not explicitly strive for minimizing edge crossings, which is mainly due to the use of F-R algorithm~\cite{fruchterman1991graph}.
+In the future, we can integrate other layout algorithms in the pipeline for certain aesthetic goals (e.g., reduce edge crossings, make edge lengths uniform, etc.).